1971 Ugandan coup d'état

-The 1971 Ugandan coup d'état was a military coup d'état executed by the Ugandan military, led by general Idi Amin, against the government of President Milton Obote on 25 January 1971.
-The seizure of power took place while Obote was abroad attending the Commonwealth Heads of Government Meeting in Singapore.
-Amin was afraid that Obote might dismiss him, and installed himself as dictator.
+The 1971 Ugandan coup d'état was a military coup d'état that overthrew the then president of Uganda Milton Obote.
+The coup occurred on January 25, 1971, while Obote was attending the Commonwealth Heads of Government Meeting in Singapore, and was staged by Idi Amin, the commander of the Uganda Army at the time.
+For various reasons, relations between Obote and Amin—his army commander—had become insidiously strained.
+Amin's plot (allegedly under Israeli auspices) was primarily driven by a concern to retain power over the military, hence guaranteeing his own personal survival.
+After the coup's success, Amin installed himself as president; ruling—until 1979—by decree over an impoverished nation.
+He is often referred to as one of the most brutal dictators in modern political history.

-The 1971 coup is often cited as an example of "class action by the military", wherein the Uganda Army acted against "an increasingly socialist regime whose egalitarian domestic politics posed more and more of a threat to the military's economic privileges".

 Background

 A rift had developed between Amin and Obote, exacerbated by the support Amin had built within the army by recruiting from the West Nile region, his involvement in operations to support the rebellion in southern Sudan and an attempt on Obote's life in 1969.
-In October 1970, Obote took overall control of the armed forces, reducing Amin from his position of commander in chief of all the armed forces to that of commander in chief of the army.
+In October 1970, Obote took overall control of the armed forces, reducing Amin from his position as the military's overall head to that of commanding the army.

-The Obote government pursued a policy of African nationalism, which antagonized the British and the Israeli governments—both of which maintained a strong presence in Uganda.
+The Obote government pursued a policy of African nationalism, which antagonized the British and the Israeli governments, both of which maintained a strong presence in Uganda.
 Obote supported various independence movements in Southern Africa and opposed British weapons sales to the Apartheid South African government, attending the Commonwealth Heads of Government Meeting 1971 in order to address this issue.
 The British government was also opposed to Obote's Move to the Left, a series of socialist-orientated policies that hindered the operations of international corporations; in addition, the British government feared that these initiatives would provoke the departure of the Asian community in Uganda, who were British subjects and would likely emigrate the United Kingdom, a possibility the UK government was unprepared for.

 Israel initially maintained close relations with Obote's government, and used Uganda as a means to channel support to Anyanya rebels in southern Sudan with the hope of distracting Sudan from supporting Palestine in the Arab–Israeli conflict.
 In 1969 Jaafar Nimeiry came to power in Sudan via a coup and pledged to end the war in the country.
 Obote summarily ordered the end of all aid to the Anyanya, troubling the Israeli government.